 Getting to know the faculty is important!

 In your academic and professional career, letters of recommendation from faculty members are invaluable for study-abroad opportunities, scholarships, and even job applications.
-The small size of the College Connections course will help you really get to know your instructors, which means recommendations will be much more personal.
+The small size of the College Connections course will help you build a relationship with your instructors, which means recommendations will be much more personal.